jacob-field/youtube-search/README.md

 ## Description
-Uses the [YouTube Data API v3](https://developers.google.com/youtube/v3) to search YouTube and return the top 5 results Takes a string as input and returns each video's view count, like count, and like/view ratio
+Uses the [YouTube Data API v3](https://developers.google.com/youtube/v3) to search YouTube and return the top 5 results

+Takes a string as input and returns each video's view count, like count, and like-to-view ratio

 ## How To Use
 1. Create a **Google Developer** project with the **YouTube Data API v3** using this setup guide: